 The main ingredient in Ecstasy is MDMA (3.4-methylenedioxy-N-methylamphetamine) which is an illicit drug.
-Known for its stimulant and psychedelic properties, the drug also has an energizing effect on users who experience distortions in time, perception and enhanced enjoyment of tactile experiences.
-Tablets or capsules are the typical form which contains 60-12 milligrams of the drug.
+Known for its stimulant and psychedelic properties, the drug also has an energizing effect on users who experience distortions in time, perception, and enhanced enjoyment of tactile experiences.
+Tablets or capsules are the typical form of which contains 60-12 milligrams of the drug.
 MDMA acts upon the serotonin neurotransmitters in the brain which controls appetite, sleep, memory, learning, and mood.
 When large amounts of serotonin are released, happiness and empathic feelings increase.
 Social engagement goes up and feelings of mental stimulation also increase to heightened levels.
 Sensory perception is also enhanced, a common effect of feeling ‘high’ on ecstasy.

 The drug MDMA gained popularity in the 1970s when Dr. Alexander Shuglin rediscovered the MDMA compound which was then promoted as a psychotherapeutic tool.
 Psychiatrists utilized the drug to help clients gain insight into problems.
 The U.S. Food & Drug Administration (FDA) did not approve the drug for use in clinical trials until 2000 to treat PTSD or post-traumatic stress disorder.

-Known both as ‘ecstasy’ and ‘molly,’ the DEA (U.S. Drug Enforcement Administration) banned the drug in 1985 as a Schedule 1 controlled substance which had ‘no medical use and high potential for abuse.’
+Known both as ‘ecstasy’ and ‘molly,’ the DEA (U.S. Drug Enforcement Administration) banned the drug in 1985 as a Schedule 1 controlled substance that had ‘no medical use and a high potential for abuse.’
 The psychological dependence which can develop begins when an individual takes ecstasy to get high and experience euphoria.
 A person will seek out more of the drug to achieve the high which can lead to ecstasy addiction.
 People with this kind of addiction are often unable to stop taking the drug and require assistance from the family or a professional interventionist.